Akshen22/Beginner-to-Advance-CSS-Notes/README.md

 Welcome to the **CSS Mastery Syllabus**!
 This repository contains a comprehensive syllabus covering everything you need to become proficient in CSS.
 Whether you're a beginner or looking to advance your skills, this guide is tailored for you. 🌐

-## 📚 Table of Contents: Jump into CSS
-Here's the updated syllabus with the correct Table of Contents:

----

 **📚 Table of Contents: Jump into CSS**

 1. **📖 Introduction to CSS**